patrickw81/ecce/README.md

 - Teseract
   [Api to Cloud services] not yet implemented

-Batch Process
+Batch Process:
-Save Output as XML / CSV / Txt [Alto not yet implemented]
+- Save Output as XML / CSV / Txt [Alto not yet implemented]

 In Process:
 - Proof and Correction mode